meysampg/persian_athesis/README.md

 # Persin A Thesis
-### A sample for create persian thesis, based on Kharazmi University of Tehran Standards.
+A sample for create persian thesis, based on Kharazmi University of Tehran Standards.

----
+### XePersian Support
+Feel free to use [this repository](https://github.com/persiantex/xepersian) for reporting problems or getting help in XePersian package.

-## ToDo
+### ToDo
  * Add index to thesis,
  * Add cover and footer,
  * Add achknolegment page,